On Exponential Utility and Conditional Value-at-Risk as Risk-Averse Performance Criteria: Numerical Results: Optimal Control

 \section{Numerical Results: Optimal Control}

 Using the models from the previous section, we have solved Problem \ref{prob1} (EU) and Problem \ref{cvarproblem} (CVaR) numerically by implementing Algorithm \ref{valalgwhittle} and Algorithm \ref{dpcvar}, respectively.
 As anticipated, \emph{significantly} reduced computational resources are required for Problem \ref{prob1} versus Problem \ref{cvarproblem}.
-Table \ref{runtime} outlines the required resources for our unoptimized implementation.
+Recall that solving Problem \ref{cvarproblem} requires an augmented state space $S \times \mathcal{Z}$, where $\mathcal{Z} := [-\bar{a},\bar{a}] \subseteq \mathbb{R}$ and $0 \leq Z' \leq \bar{a} := (\bar{d}-\underline{d})(N+1)$.
+Hence, the range of $\mathcal{Z}$ depends on the length of the interval $[\underline{d},\bar{d}]$ formed by the lower and upper bounds of the stage cost and the length of the time horizon $N$.
+The discretization of $\mathcal{Z}$ also depends on the desired precision of the cumulative costs.
+For example, we have chosen a precision of approximately 1 degree Celsius for the thermostatic regulator and 500 cubic feet for the stormwater system.
+Covering the range of $\mathcal{Z}$ at this precision increases the cardinality of the overall computational grid by 67 times and 491 times, respectively.
+Table \ref{runtime} outlines the resources utilized in our unoptimized implementation.
 We have made no attempt to improve efficiency, except for parallelizing operations in a given DP recursion.

 To distinguish between an exact solution and a numerical solution returned by a computer, we introduce some notation. $\hat{V}_\theta^*$ ($\hat{J}_\alpha^*$) indicates a computation of $V_\theta^*$ ($J_\alpha^*$), and $\hat{\pi}_\theta^*$ ($\hat{\pi}^*_\alpha$) indicates a computation of a policy that is optimal for $V_\theta^*$ ($J_\alpha^*$).
 Using $\hat{\pi}^*_\theta$ or $\hat{\pi}^*_\alpha$ and an initial condition $x$, we have simulated 10 million trajectories to estimate a distribution of $Z$ that is optimal w.r.t.
 EU or CVaR, respectively.
 We use these simulations to study the trends between particular empirical statistics of $Z$, which we have selected based on how EU or CVaR encode risk aversion.
 In the EU case, we study how the expectation $E_x^{\hat{\pi}_\theta^*}(Z)$ and the variance $\text{var}_x^{\hat{\pi}_\theta^*}(Z)$ vary with $\theta$ \eqref{approx2}.
 In the CVaR case, we study how the quantile $\text{VaR}_{\alpha,x}^{\hat{\pi}^*_\alpha}(Z)$ and the expected exceedance above the quantile $E_x^{\hat{\pi}^*_\alpha}(\max\{Z - \text{VaR}_{\alpha,x}^{\hat{\pi}^*_\alpha}(Z),0\})$ vary with $\alpha$ \eqref{howencoderiskcvar}.